corbins/corbins.github.com/index.md

 ## What's new?

 Welcome classmates/recruiters/students!
 As soon as I figure out how to make this site more useful, I plan to do so.
 Maybe I'll actually run the blog.
-My contact info is on the right, and you can navigate everything else from the left.
 Send me a message via any medium if you want to get in touch, I'm pretty friendly.